ds4dm/ecole/docs/using-environments.rst

 solved.
 One wants to find a policy able to genralize to new, unseen, instances.

 ..
-TODO add ref to theoretical setction
+TODO add ref to theoretical section

 Environment parameters